NESWare/NESWare.github.io/_posts/2023-04-16-visualizing-a-live-cpp-model-in-python.md

 }
 ```

-There are a few issues with how our program currently works that are not going to work well when it becomes a Python module.
+There are a few issues with how our program currently works that make using it as a Python module difficult.
 We are going to do the following:

 * Move the `Particle` class to its own header (just for simplicity)
 * Create a new class, `ParticleSystem`, that has its own header